HaiIamD/EtherealRhythmsD/README.md

 Support and Feedback
 Have questions or suggestions?
 We're here to help!
-Reach out to us through email or create an issue on GitHub.
-Your feedback shapes the future of EtherealRhythmsD.

 email : dimmts19@gmail.com